Academic Support Programs

 STEM Engagement for the Enrichment of Diverse Students (SEEDS)

-- Co-enroll in the interdisciplinary team-taught course "Transnational approaches to Sustainable Food Futures" at SDSU (Spring 2023)
+- Co-enroll in the interdisciplinary team-taught course "Transnational approaches to Sustainable Food Futures" at SDSU (Spring semesters)

 - Work experience opportunities to conduct undergraduate research in sustainable food and agriculture (stipends available)